 As a native Texan, I'd just accepted my first job in finance in Denver.
 I was excited to try my hand at a brand new city and state, but I had a big decision about the place I should get.

 I'd read up on the average American budget, and I knew the typical American spent 37% of their money on housing.
-The way I saw it, saving a couple hundred bucks a month on rent could be the easiest money I ever made.
+The way I saw it, saving a couple of hundred bucks a month on rent could be the easiest money I ever made.

 So, I found myself a basic place in the suburbs.
 Sure, I didn't get to brag about whatever downtown high rise I was renting (in the world of millennials, living in the burbs is about as cool as admitting you're a Star Trek fan.)